 For students, by students

 The course has been designed jointly by students, lecturers, researchers and other enthusiastic members of staff at VU Amsterdam: that’s what makes it so special.
 It gives you a genuine and active role in designing and improving your own education.
 For example, the themes you will tackle on the course were co-written by VU students.

 Online and offline activities

-Do you want to contribute to education?
-We are always looking for great ideas and new insights,
+Do you want to make an active contribution to education?
+We are always looking for great ideas and new insights!
+Please contact:

-Rolinka Schippers, project manager for A Broader Mind Course
+Rolinka Schippers, Project Manager for the A Broader Mind Course

 1. Health & Happiness

-The societal challenge is: How can we, as society, reduce the negative effects of poverty in someone’s living environment?
-Your personal question in this theme is: How do I experience financial poverty?
+Societal challenge: How can we reduce the negative effects of poverty in someone’s living environment?

 4. The Digital World